 Given these realities, the Membership Committee is focused on systematizing lead generation, recruitment and retention tools (such as the Touch System) and providing increased support to our local associations.

-In the summer of 2012, the committee began work on a new three-phase recruitment tool.
+The committee is working on a new three-phase recruitment tool.

 Phase 1: Incorporate a broader general marketing initial push to cold leads.